kylephillips/wp-base-theme/readme.md

   * The filename should be added to the `js_source` array
 * Stop gulp if running and restart the build process

+#### Blocks
+Custom block registration assumes Advanced Custom Fields version 6 or above is installed.
+Blocks are registered by adding a directory to the `/blocks` theme directory.
+Two files are required inside each directory:

+* **`block.json`** - The file that registers our block.
+This follows the ACF V6 convention of using core WordPress functionality.
+[Read more here](https://www.advancedcustomfields.com/resources/whats-new-with-acf-blocks-in-acf-6/).
+* **`block-template.php`** - The filename should match the `renderTemplate` value in `block.json`.
+This is the template file for the block.

+Outside of these two files, additional asset files may be created/required as needed, depending on the block.

+Behind the scenes, the `RegisterBlocks` class in the theme plugin loops through all the child directories of `theme/blocks`.
+There is no need to call `register_block_type` in functions.php or anywhere else in the theme.

 ## Plugin Setup